 Summary: Unpaid economic activity should be valued because it generates Good (or Harm) that needs to be taken into account, and also because it is often of higher quality than equivalent paid work.

 Family love, support and caring are vital to the wellbeing of both society and even economy, yet they are not paid for.
-The specialised (paid) economy is not mandatory nor normative, nor even the sum total of the economy.
+The paid economy is not mandatory nor normative, nor even the sum total of the economy.
 It is still perfectly valid for people:

 None of this is inherently inferior to being provided by paid-for specialised labour.
-Indeed, as mentioned also elsewhere, it may be superior because done with care, love and commitment (the importance of attitude).
+Indeed, as mentioned also elsewhere, it may be superior because done with care, love and commitment (the importance of attitude) can educate and pass on cultural ideas, expectations, aspirations and norms.

 All these are usually invisible to what many call 'the economy', because they constitute unpaid activity, so they are ignored.
-In those tasks listed above, labour and use merge.
-To value use as labour is one way to bring unpaid activity into 'the economy' and is a way to see household activity as productive and to have value.
-The SNA2025 exercise suggests that it be costed according to market values of the equivalent paid work.
-This might not be ideal, but it does at least overcome Marx's and Smith's exclusion of unpaid household activity from their definitions of "productive."
-It might also offer a better understanding of the real size of economies of so-called Less-Developed Nations, in which much of their economic activity is unpaid.
+To value use as labour may be one way to bring unpaid activity into 'the economy', by quantifying the value of household activity as productive (as for instance assigning market values of equivalent paid work [SNA2025]).
+While it does at least overcome Marx's and Smith's exclusion of unpaid household activity from their definitions of "productive", it might not be ideal because reducing all its complex meaningfulness to the quantitative-economic aspects grossly distorts and hides important information.

-However, doing this does not fully solve the problem, because unpaid activity is often of a higher quality in terms of taking account of multiple aspects, and more beneficial to Multi-aspectual Good, even if seemingly of lower quality from a purely economics perspective or that of paid-for specialisation.
+Unpaid activity is often of a higher quality in terms of taking account of multiple aspects, and more beneficial to Multi-aspectual Good.

 Summary: The value of unpaid activity may be understood via Dooyeweerd's aspects, of which each is equally important.